-In this article we’ll discuss about the panoramic photography tips and share some secrets of panoramic photography with a SLR camera.
+Today we will discuss panoramic photography tips and share some secrets of panoramic photography with an SLR camera.
 When the notion of beauty mingled with photography, many shooting processes emerged.
 Among these, the panoramic photo.
-This type of shot impresses with its large and vast dimension.
-But it takes a certain technique to take beautiful and homogeneous ones.
+This type of shot impresses with its vast dimension.
+But it takes a specific technique to bring beautiful and homogeneous ones.

 From the outset, a panorama is a carded view of a vast landscape.
-For the photographer, a panoramic photo is a patchwork of photos assembled together.
+For the photographer, a panoramic photo is a patchwork of images assembled.
 It is also a photograph in a larger than elongated format, giving an impression of immensity.
 If you want to give it a try, this short guide will come in handy.
 Focus on the steps and tips for making panoramic photography.

 Step 1: Locate the Subject

 To have a wide field of vision, you can gain height.
-On a rock, on a car or on the roof of a house for example.
-The goal here will be to see big and far.
+On a rock, on a car, or the roof of a house, for example.
+The goal here will be to see the significance and far.

 Step 2: Gather the Necessary Equipment

 Some SLR models already have a “panoramic” scene mode.
-And with the automatic mode, they adapt the settings of the shot by image and according to the surrounding environment.
+And with the automatic mode, they adapt the shot’s settings by image and according to the surrounding environment.
 It varies depending on the situation.
 However, this mode is not very practical for stitching together images: different exposures, irregular contrasts, color imbalance.

-If you have some skill with manual settings, put these two modes aside.
-With an SLR, you have access to various creative modes allowing several possibilities of adjustments, necessary for the capture of the image.
+Suppose you have some skill with manual settings, but these two modes aside.
+With an SLR, you have access to various creative ways allowing several possibilities of adjustments necessary to capture the image.
 You will be able to control the exposure and the white balance.
 This, to have regular successive shots.

 As for the goal, you have to be careful.
 In principle, this material frames a scene by concentrating some capture defects at the edges of the image.
-These photographic anomalies can be vignetting (darkening of the edges of the image), loss of sharpness, or distortions.
+These photographic anomalies can be vignetting (darkening of the picture’s borders), loss of sharpness, or distortions.
 However, a panoramic is the result of a superposition of several shots at their edges.
-To avoid assembly problems as much as possible, you should then use a lens that minimizes these deformations such as a fixed focal length model (28 mm to 50 mm on a 24 x 36 sensor or 18 to 35 mm on an APS-C sensor).
+To avoid assembly problems as much as possible, you should use a lens that minimizes these deformations, such as a fixed focal length model (28 mm to 50 mm on a 24 x 36 sensor or 18 to 35 mm on an APS-C sensor).

-Finally, a tripod will also be useful for taking a panoramic photo.
+Finally, a tripod will also help take a panoramic photo.
 This accessory gives you the stability you need to capture the shots that make up the photo.
 It is still possible to do without it, but only if you are good enough for handheld grips.

 Step 3: Adjust the Reflex

 As you already know, optimizing photo shooting works best with an SLR set to manual mode.
-This means that you will have to adjust the functions of the device:
+It means that you will have to adjust the functions of the device:

 Here you will have to determine the average measurement of the light of the panorama.
-The majority of SLRs have an integrated light meter or multi-zone systems dedicated to the measurement of matrix light.
+The majority of SLRs have an integrated light meter or multi-zone systems dedicated to measuring matrix light.
 Concretely, here is the procedure for adjusting the exposure:

 - Put the reflex on priority opening